 The reference collection can only be used in the halls of the Library.
 This includes basic reference books, loose-leaf editions, and periodicals but also sourcebooks and text editions as well as frequently used course and research literature.

 Large sections of the reference collection can be checked out overnight or over the weekend (location code ending in -5; red back label).
 One exception to the rule is primary literature in Branch Library 4 which can be checked out for one week at a time so that you can read it at home.

 Exclusive reference collections (i.e. "Information collections") include, for example, loose-leaf collections and relevant reference books.
 Those cannot be checked out overnight or over the weekend.

-Term reserve list material can only be checked out for a brief period of time.
+Course reserve material can only be checked out for a brief period of time.

 Details for instructors

-- During the reading period, i. e. when no lectures take place, you will receive an email notification from your branch library containing all the details for creating a term reserve list.
+- During the reading period, i. e. when no lectures take place, you will receive an email notification from your branch library containing all the details for creating course reserves.

 - Unfortunately, for copyright reasons, it is not possible to keep folders with copyable material in the term reserve list (letter from the Ministry of Science dated 7th April 2008).
 We therefore ask that you make the relevant material available electronically on the virtual campus only.
 The University Library offers a digitising service for this purpose.

 Each branch library holds a textbook collection (Location code ending in -3: 13, 23, 33, 43, 53, 63; yellow back label).
 Here you will find multiple copies of highly sought-after course literature (introductions, textbooks, manuals).